 When you send website data to a vendor, your tag management system must source that data from somewhere.
-If there is no structured, centralized location for your data, that often means scraping the data from wherever it exists in the source code.
-This could be from the paragraph text, image file names, linked URLs, and all other kinds of messy locations.
+If there is not a centrally located data layer structure, that often means you must scrape the data from wherever it exists in the source code, a practice known as DOM scraping.
+This could mean pulling it from the paragraph text, image file names, or linked URLs, which can be messy and unreliable.

-Installing a structured data layer in the form of a JSON object is a simple and clean method for maintaining the data on your site and ensuring it’s always available when you need it.
-Although DOM scraping may seem like it is saving you time, as implementing a JSON can be time-consuming at first, it has the potential to cost you a lot more time down the road as your site and data availability changes.
-A JSON is like a high-interest investment in your future—the rewards will absolutely be greater than the cost.
+Ultimately, using a data layer is a simple and clean method for maintaining the quality of data on your site and making certain it will always be available when you need it.
+Although DOM scraping may seem like it is saving you time, as implementation of a data layer does require some effort at first, it has the potential to cost you a lot more time down the road as your site and data availability changes.
+Think of a data layer like a high-interest investment in your future—the rewards will absolutely be greater than the cost.

 Whether it is minimizing time chasing down breakages or increasing the effectiveness of your campaigns by providing consistent, accurate data, implementing a data layer may not necessarily make money, but it certainly does save it.
 Taking the time to make sure that your data collection is future-proofed allows you to spend more time doing what matters most: using your data.
 Stop fighting against your processes and use the time and resources you get back to create actionable insights with confidence.